 Morrison, Michael D. Dean of Faculty and Instructor in New Testament, Grace Communion Seminary.
 Author of Who Needs a New Covenant?: Rhetorical Function of the Covenant Motif in the Argument of Hebrews.

 Mosser, Carl.
 Former Professor of Christian Theology at Gateway Seminary, Ontario, CA. He was formerly professor of New Testament at Eastern University.
 Author of an important dissertation, “No Lasting City: Rome, Jerusalem and the Place of Hebrews in the History of Earliest ‘Christianity’,” completed at St. Mary's College, University of St. Andrews.
 CV.

-Peeler, Amy L. Associate Professor of New Testament, Wheaton College.
+Peeler, Amy L. B. Associate Professor of New Testament, Wheaton College.
 Author of You Are My Son: The Family of God in the Epistle to the Hebrews; and numerous articles on Hebrews.

 Pursiful, Darrell Jeffrey.
 Editor, Smyth & Helwys Publishing and Adjunct Professor at Mercer University.
 Author of The Cultic Motif in the Spirituality of the Book of Hebrews.
 Blog: Dr. Platypus.